 Careful evaluation should be done as clinical features overlap between different types of intracardiac shunts and can also mimic extracardiac disease processes.
 Cyanotic intracardiac shunts could mimic pulmonary, neurologic, and infectious diseases.
 Transient tachypnea of newborn, bronchopulmonary dysplasia, pulmonary hypoplasia, laryngotracheomalacia, vocal cord paralysis, neonatal myasthenia gravis, spinal muscular atrophy, infantile botulism, and pneumonia should be considered in the differential diagnosis.

 Prognosis depends on the particular type of shunt.
 Noncyanotic shunts carry remarkably better prognosis over cyanotic shunts.
 Small lesions can often close spontaneously or could remain asymptomatic for life.
 Large lesions need closure to avoid complications.
-Once severe pulmonary hypertension has developed, the prognosis gets worse, and often heart-lung transplantation is warranted which is not widely available.
-Severe cyanotic lesions present soon after the birth and often there is no chance of survival without timely surgical intervention.
+Once severe pulmonary hypertension has developed, the prognosis worsens, and heart-lung transplantation is often warranted, which is not widely available.
+Severe cyanotic lesions present soon after the birth, and often there is no chance of survival without timely surgical intervention.

 Intracardiac shunts are caused by a combination of modifiable and nonmodifiable factors.
 Prior to conception, family physicians and obstetricians should counsel the mothers about safe prenatal approaches to minimize the incidence of such diseases.
 These approaches include but are not limited to better control of diabetes, avoiding teratogenic substances like retinoids and ibuprofen, and steering clear of recreational drugs.
-As kids grow into adolescence and start understanding things, they should be educated about their conditions in a compassionate and realistic manner.
+As kids grow into adolescence and start understanding things, they should be educated about their conditions compassionately and realistically.

-Managing intracardiac shunts requires an interprofessional team approach; while pediatricians and cardiologists are mostly at the frontlines for the diagnosis and treatment plans, it is important to consult with multiple disciplines including cardiothoracic surgeons, physical therapists, bedside nursing staff and psychologists to improve overall outcomes, patient safety, and enhance team performance.
+Managing intracardiac shunts requires an interprofessional team approach; while pediatricians and cardiologists are mostly at the frontlines for the diagnosis and treatment plans, it is important to consult with multiple disciplines including cardiothoracic surgeons, physical therapists, bedside nursing staff, and psychologists to improve overall outcomes, patient safety, and enhance team performance.
 Diagnostic studies are required for both diagnosis and operative planning.
-This requires EKG, echocardiogram, chest x-ray, CT scan, and cardiac catheterization which are a coordinated effort between multiple teams.
+This requires EKG, echocardiogram, chest X-ray, CT scan, and cardiac catheterization, comprising a coordinated effort between multiple teams.
 This ultimately results in more accurate diagnoses, better surgical outcomes, and more patient and family satisfaction.